The Securities Litigation Review: Sweden

 The Swedish legal framework relating to securities has undergone major changes since the beginning of the twenty-first century as a result of increasingly extensive and detailed EU legislation.
 The current legal framework in the field of securities law is largely based on EU directives and regulations.
 The most important sources of law for the current Swedish securities law framework are:

 - the Markets in Financial Instruments Directive (2004/39/EC) (MiFID I);

 - its successors MiFID II and MiFIR;2 and

 - Regulation (EU) No. 596/2014 (the Market Abuse Regulation (MAR)).

 EU directives are implemented in Sweden via acts passed by parliament.
-The EU legal element means that courts, authorities and other practitioners and users must always interpret national laws and regulations implementing the directive in conformity with EU law and principles.
-EU regulations, on the other hand, are directly binding and applicable once they have been adopted by the European Parliament and the European Council.
-EU regulations therefore apply in the same manner as acts passed by the Swedish parliament.
+The principle of the primacy of EU law entails that courts, authorities and other practitioners and users must interpret national laws and regulations implementing the directive in conformity with EU law and principles.
+EU regulations, on the other hand, are directly binding and applicable after they have been adopted by the European Parliament and the European Council.3 EU regulations therefore apply to the same extent as acts passed by the Swedish parliament.

 The principal pieces of legislation in the field of securities law are:

 - the Financial Instruments Trading Act (1991:980);